jonrohan/styleguide/css/_drafts/organization.md

 3. **Typographic**
 4. **Visual**

-The last two sections come last because they don't effect positioning and box model.
+The last two sections come last because they don't affect positioning and box model.
 I like to use [csscomb.js](https://github.com/csscomb/csscomb.js) to sort my declarations for me.
 I've uploaded [a config file](http://jonrohan.codes/styleguide/.csscomb.json) for it.

 ### Media queries